jessyOJ/jessyOJ/README.md

 ## What I Do

 Healthcare admin is drowning in repetitive, high-stakes tasks: patient letters, portal message triage, provider escalations, phone call transcripts, and compliance documentation.
-I build systems that handle all of it — accurately, consistently, and at scale.
+I build systems that handle all of it accurately, consistently, and at scale.

 My work sits at the intersection of **clinical operations** and **modern AI infrastructure**.
-I don't just wire APIs together — I design end-to-end architectures that are HIPAA-aware, white-label ready, and built to run without babysitting.
+I don't just wire APIs together.
+I design end-to-end architectures that are HIPAA-aware, white-label ready, and built to run without babysitting.

 ## What I Stand For